The Most Popular Family-Friendly Dogs

 - Golden Retriever

-If you are interested in a Bull Dog, keep in mind that the compressed nature of their jaw means they’ll need a little extra care in the teeth cleaning area, and wheezing, snoring and some drooling is par for the course.
+If you are interested in a Bulldog, keep in mind that the compressed nature of their jaw means they’ll need a little extra care in the teeth cleaning area, and wheezing, snoring and some drooling is par for the course.
 On the other hand, their coat needs minimal care, although the folds around their tail and facial wrinkles will need to be cleaned to prevent dirt build-up.
 (Check out this piece for more on puppy and dog coat care.)
 Their smaller size makes them suitable to both large houses and small apartments, as well.
-Find out more about the Bull Dog here.

 Smart, friendly, and happy, the Beagle usually gets along with other pets, too (except for a bit of chasing here and there).
 However, they do shed, and require frequent brushing and bathing.
 Check out more about why a Beagle might be the perfect fit for your family here.
 While your Beagle most likely won’t have a bird named Woodstock as his best friend, you can, by all means, name him (or her) Snoopy.